w-smith/requesting-with-node/README.md

 - app.js should require your movie module
 - app.js should contain an array of movie titles
+- env.js should keep your key and ID safe
 - for each movie title, app.js should call the get() function provided by the movie module
 - the get() function should send a request to the Google Search API using the passed-in data (each movie title)
 - the get() function's request should receive the response and console.log() <b>at least one property</b> from <b>at least one search result</n> in the items array.